The Real Estate Investment Structure Taxation Review: Netherlands

 Real estate located in the Netherlands is deemed a permanent establishment if it belongs to the business assets of a foreign corporate investor.
 Consequently, foreign corporate investors are subject to Dutch corporate income tax insofar as they directly own real estate in the Netherlands or related rights, such as options, usufruct or leaseholds.

-As a result, income from real estate located in the Netherlands as well as income from rights relating to real estate, such as rental payments and capital gains, will be subject to corporate income tax at a rate of 25 per cent.8
+As a result, income from real estate located in the Netherlands as well as income from rights relating to real estate, such as rental payments and capital gains, will be subject to corporate income tax at a rate of 25.8 per cent.9

 iv Acquisition of shares in a real estate company

 If real estate is transferred through a share deal, real estate transfer tax and corporate income tax may apply.
-No VAT and stamp duties are due in case of a share deal.
+No VAT and stamp duties are due in cases of a share deal.

 Real estate transfer tax